gsxryan/Powershell-Scripts/README.md

 - Monitoring & observability scripts (Licensing, Security)
 - Security/compliance Monitoring (DISA STIG, Nessus)
 - Production-grade scripts with error handling

+### “Effective communication is automating it away.
+It no longer requires thought, effort, or delay.”
+Automated systems can relay data instantly, integrate seamlessly, and operate 24/7, minimizing the delays and inaccuracies common in human-driven communication.

+> Automate the needs,
+> Communication fades fast
+> No thought, no delay.
+> Effective execution,
+> Process perfect flow.

 #### Table of Contents
 - [SCCM / MECM Misc Scripts](#sccm--mecm-misc-scripts)